str0g/tongfang-keyboard-control/README.md

 Application lets user change color/brightness/light pattern, additionally can be integrated into systemd so desire keyboard behavior is going to be setup during system start.

 ## Installation
-Arch Linux user `makepkg` other distribution users follow whats inside `package/PKGBUILD` and `package/hook.install`.
+Arch Linux users `makepkg -e` other distribution users follow what is inside `package/PKGBUILD` and `package/hook.install`.

 ## Usage
 `tongfang-keyboard-control --help`